vespCV/hornet3000/README.md

 ## Goal of the project
 Aim is to end up with a detector on a Raspberry pi4 to make clear and sharp images to report it on waarnemingen.nl

+## To do
+- Run testUSBCam code on raspberry
+- Adjust code to use with CSI camera
+- Add insects to the model if needed (false positive hornet detections by other species)
+- Optional: connection with smartphone

 ## Background
-More information about the exotic invasive Asian hornet can be found on
+More information about the exotic invasive Asian hornet in the Netherlands can be found on
 - [NVWA](https://www.nvwa.nl/onderwerpen/aziatische-hoornaar)
 - [EIS](https://www.eis-nederland.nl/DesktopModules/Bring2mind/DMX/API/Entries/Download?command=core%5Fdownload&entryid=1012&language=nl%2DNL&PortalId=4&TabId=563)